dhruvnagarajan/open-news/README.md

 Each news article opens up in a child activity sporting a full-screen webview to fetch article details.

 While the website loads, its progress is shown to the user using a `BottomSheetDialogFragment`.

+# Setup

+Get an API key from newsapi.org and add OPENNEWSAPIKEY String field in appsecrets/local.properties.